FaultyFunctions/MentionMe/README.md

 2. Hashtags with trending support for Today/This Week/All Time.
 3. More permission nodes for better customization.
 4. Bossbar support.
+5. Ability to change colors with in-game chat.

 ---